alirezafarashah/alirezafarashah.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic2.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: false
   more_info: >
-    <p>Computer Engineering Dpartment</p>
+    <p>PhD Student in Computer Science</p>
-    <p>Sharif University of Technology</p>
+    <p>McGill University and Mila, Quebec AI Institute</p>
-    <p>Tehran, IRAN</p>
+    <p>Montréal, Canada</p>

-news: false  # includes a list of news items
+news: false
-latest_posts: false  # includes a list of the newest posts
+latest_posts: false
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: true
-social: true  # includes social icons at the bottom of the page
+social: true
 ---

-I am Alireza, currently in my final year of pursuing a Bachelor's degree in Computer Engineering at Sharif University of Technology.
+I am Alireza, a PhD student in Computer Science at **McGill University** and **Mila, Quebec AI Institute**.

-My research interests are mainly in **Computer Vision** and **Trustworthy AI**.
+My research lies at the intersection of **machine unlearning** and **concept erasure**, with a particular focus on large-scale **vision-language and text-to-image models**.
+I study how undesired concepts, such as sensitive, biased, or copyrighted information, can be selectively removed from trained models while preserving their overall utility.

-My academic journey, particularly my Bachelor’s degree in Computer Engineering from Sharif University of Technology, has provided me with a strong foundation in computer science and a passion for AI’s transformative potential.
-However, it is the challenges and questions surrounding the robustness, reliability, fairness, and security of these AI systems that intrigue me the most.
+My academic background includes a Bachelor’s degree in Computer Engineering from **Sharif University of Technology**, where I developed a strong foundation in machine learning and computer vision.
+Building on this background, my current work investigates robustness, reliability, fairness, and safety in modern generative models, with the goal of developing principled methods for controllable and responsible AI systems.